young80571/Characterizing-Changes-in-Fine-Tuning-of-Convolutional-Neural-Networks-for-EEG-Decoding/README.md

     import EEGNet,ShallowConvNet,SCCNet three different CNN modeltype

 ### kernel-weight get and save.py
-    * save the kernel-weight from original dimensional as numpy array
+    * save the original dimensional of kernel-weight as numpy array
-    * save the kernel-weight from original dimensional for tSNE dimensional(2) as numpy array
+    * save the tSNE dimensional(2) of kernel-weight as numpy array
 ### testing acc save
     * load the every epoch of saved model to testing at the testing data and save the testing accuracy as numpy array